CuriousNewbie/wn-back/README.md

 To start the app in dev mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3000/docs](http://localhost:3000/docs) to view Swagger API docs

 ### `npm start`

 For production mode
+(Project is not production ready though)

 ### `npm run test`

 Run the test cases.

-## Learn More

-To learn Fastify, check out the [Fastify documentation](https://www.fastify.io/docs/latest/).
+(I have not added tests yet)

+### DATABASE
+Mock PostgreSQL database can be created vie repository [wn-fake-db](https://github.com/UmarovJX/wn-fake-db)